MurtfeldtGroup/gosignature/README.md

 FixedSignTypeNoMobile=
 ```

-Name of an optional alternative new message template (originally intended to generate a signature without mobile phone number).
+Name of an optional alternative new message template (intended to generate a signature without mobile phone number).

 ```ini
 FixedSignTypeReplyNoMobile=
 ```

-Name of an optional alternative reply message template (originally intended to generate a signature without mobile phone number).
+Name of an optional alternative reply message template (intended to generate a signature without mobile phone number).

 ```ini
 TargetSignType=